frabcus/binduino/README.md

 send
 ====

-Connects an Arduino to the Internet using an Ehternet shield.
+Connects an Arduino to the Internet using an Ethernet shield.
 I plug this one in in my living room, where the router is.

-Polls, using HTTP, a particular file on ScraperWiki, which has simple instructions as to whether my bin needs emptying tomorrow morning or not.
+Polls, using HTTP, the file on ScraperWiki that scraper.js (above) makes.

-Sends that sate over a simple 434Mhz RF receiver, using the VirtualWire protocol for error prevention so it works through the walls of my house.
+Sends that state over a simple 434Mhz RF receiver, using the VirtualWire protocol for error prevention so it works through the walls of my house.
 Note that this is broadcast only - it's a one way protocol.